Knowing more about how PR agencies work can help to improve your relationship with them

 PR takes times.
 Often the best PR results come from years of proactive strategies and implementation.
 That said: There may be times when you know the relationship between your company and your PR firm just isn’t working out.
 Perhaps they haven’t given you the level of service you expected or there is simply a difference in work styles.
 If you have been honest about the reasons for your displeasure and are still not satisfied, it may be time to find a new PR firm.

 At Axia Public Relations, we make sure you get the most from your PR initiatives and goals.
 We set measurable objectives and have ongoing, constructive dialog with our clients to provide the best service.
-Contact us today or download our free e-book, Maximizing Your Public Relations Investment, to learn more.
+Contact us today or download our e-book, Maximizing Your Public Relations Investment, to learn more.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.